Skip to main content

 Biography:

-Nelarine Cornelius is Professor of Organisation Studies.
-She was previously Professor of HRM and Organisation Studies and HRM, Associate Dean, Research and Knowledge Transfer and Director, Bradford Centre for Business in Society at the University of Bradford.
-Professor Cornelius’ research is in the areas of social justice, business in society and the evolution of management practices in emerging, fragile economies.
+Before joining Queen Mary, she was Professor of HRM and Organisation Studies, Associate Dean, Research and Knowledge Transfer and Director, Bradford Centre for Business in Society, at the University of Bradford.
+Professor Cornelius’ research is in the areas of social justice, business in society, the evolution of management practices in emerging, fragile economies, and international management.

 Teaching